Best RV Loan Rates

 What Qualifies an RV as a Second Home?

 Generally, an RV only qualifies as a second home if it has all the facilities you need to fully live in your RV.
 This means it must have a sleeping area, cooking area, and toilet facilities.
 All classes of RV and 5th wheels can qualify if they have these features.
+Full timer RV users, who live in their vehicles year-round, may have different requirements or considerations when qualifying their RV as a second home.

 Are RV Loans Tax Deductible?